 Both of these SUVs feature almost identical powertrains producing almost identical 0-60 times, there is ample grunt from either of the two.
 Both come with standard AWD.
 The difference in performance then comes down to the components and tuning of the suspension.

 The Q5 is a pleasure to drive.
 Steering is pinpoint accurate.
 Overall, the Q5 manages a balance of sportiness, comfort, and actual off-road ability.
 Audi’s drive select, featuring Comfort, Automatic, Dynamic, Off-road, and Individual settings, only serves to augment an already excellent driving experience.
 There’s almost no body roll to speak of and cornering closely resembles a sports sedan.
-The suspension itself provides a comfortable, unperturbed ride no matter the road you’re on, and it can be upgraded with adaptive dampers and an air suspension.
-The Q5 is a pleasing blend of athleticism and comfort.
+The suspension itself provides a comfortable, unperturbed ride no matter the road you’re on, and it can be upgraded with adaptive dampers.
+An air suspension option remains relegated to overseas markets and the premium level SQ5.
+But, all in all, the Q5 is a pleasing blend of athleticism and comfort.

 As good as the Q5 is from behind the driver’s seat, the Macan is another step above.
 It too has an optional multi-mode adaptive damping system.
 Set firm or soft the suspension is stiffer than the Q5, but it also makes for a more engaged driving experience.
 The trade-off here is well worth it (you’re in a Porsche for a reason, right?) as the Macan delivers where it counts.
 So much so that, in the case of the Macan, buying a crossover rather than a midengined sports car doesn’t really feel like the major sacrifice it’s imagined to be.
 Little wonder its so popular.